Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Historical Dog Policy at Bed Bath & Beyond

 Historically, Bed Bath & Beyond earned a reputation as one of America's most dog-friendly retail chains.
-Before the bankruptcy, the company welcomed well-behaved dogs at most locations nationwide.
+Before the bankruptcy, the company welcomed well-behaved dogs at most of its nationwide locations.
 Some stores even went above and beyond by offering special amenities for canine shoppers.

 The original Bed Bath & Beyond stores implemented several dog-friendly initiatives, including a pilot "canine cart" program in select New York City locations that provided comfortable shopping carts designed specifically for dogs.
 Many stores also kept dog treats at checkout counters to reward four-legged visitors.